Rudolfisky/Creative-Technology-2022/Learning Outcomes/5 Present.md

 During the first Sprint delivery I presented our concept and walked through the Storyboard.

 ### [Second demo](https://1drv.ms/u/s!AhghFEyrhlMEkZUgffxx-lcGZYmFyw?e=enbb0z) *Client*
 In this demo I presented my findings of my scanner location research on both first and second iterations as well as the contextual awareness part I tested.
-I finished my part by presenting an interactive demo that includes some of mine and Kim's research results
+I finished my part by presenting an interactive demo that includes some of mine and Kim's research results.

 <hr/>